US air travel still messy, with another 2,600 flights scrapped

 Further disruptions are predicted for Monday, as a winter storm blows eastward.

-As of 10:00 pm (0300 GMT Monday), more than 2,650 domestic flights or international ones starting or finishing in the United States had been cancelled almost as many as the 2,750 scrapped over the course of Saturday, said the flight-tracking service FlightAware.
+As of 10:00pm (0300 GMT Monday), more than 2,650 domestic flights or international ones starting or finishing in the United States had been canceled — almost as many as the 2,750 scrapped over the course of Saturday, said the flight-tracking service FlightAware.

-That figure represented well over half of the nearly 4,400 flights cancelled around the world.
+That figure represented well over half of the nearly 4,400 flights canceled around the world.
 Almost 8,600 US flights were delayed.

 Southwest Airlines, one of the hardest-hit carriers, had to cancel some 400 flights Sunday morning, a spokesperson said in an email to AFP, adding that it expected further cancellations.